elastic/elasticsearch-formal-models/README.md

 - Install the [TLA Toolbox](http://research.microsoft.com/en-us/um/people/lamport/tla/toolbox.html)
 - Read some [documentation](http://research.microsoft.com/en-us/um/people/lamport/tla/book.html)

-How to run model checker in headless mode:
+How to run the model checker in headless mode:

 - Download [tla2tools.jar](http://research.microsoft.com/en-us/um/people/lamport/tla/tools.html)
-- Run model checker once in TLA+ Toolbox on desktop (can be aborted once started).
+- Run the model checker once in TLA+ Toolbox on desktop (can be aborted once started).
 This generates the folder `elasticsearch.toolbox/model/` that contains all model files that are required to run the model checker in headless mode.
 - Copy the above folder and `tla2tools.jar` to the server running in headless mode.
-- `cd` to the folder and run `java -Xmx30G -cp ../tla2tools.jar tlc2.TLC MC -workers 12`.
+- `cd` to the folder and run `java -Xmx30G -cp ../tla2tools.jar tlc2.TLC MC -deadlock -workers 12`.
 The setting `-Xmx30G` denotes the amount of memory to allocate to the model checker and `-workers 12` the number of worker threads (should be equal to the number of cores on machine).
+The setting `-deadlock` ensures that TLC explores the full reachable state space, not searching for deadlocks.